vMohd/movielix-backend/README.md

 ## Description

-Movielix is a full-stack movie watchlist project where users can create and manage collections, add movies with full CRUD functionality, track movie statuses, write reviews, and favorite both their own and others' collections.
-It’s built with Django, PostgreSQL, React, and Bootstrap.
+Movielix is a full-stack movie watchlist project that allows users to create, edit, and delete movies and collections, add or remove movies in collections, and favorite both personal and public collections.

+Built with Django, Django REST Framework (DRF), PostgreSQL, React, Bootstrap, and JWT authentication.

+Developed as the capstone project of the SDA x GA SEB bootcamp.

 ## Tech Stack